 The Maine Department of Education requires that applicants for teacher certification must achieve the established qualifying scores on the Praxis I, the Praxis II, and (in some cases) the PLT exams before initial certification is granted.
-Students with 45 credits (or fewer) seeking admission to the University of Maine at Presque Isle College of Education must document the qualifying scores set by the Maine Department of Education on all three sections of the Praxis I.\ Any student not achieving one or more of the required scores will be accepted by the College of Education contingent upon their participation in tutoring or other support services as recommended by their advisor.
-They will NOT be allowed to student teach until documentation of passing scores is received by the Office of StudentTeaching and Field Experience.
+Students will NOT be allowed to student teach until documentation of passing scores for Praxis I is received by the Office of StudentTeaching and Field Experience.

-\This policy will be waived for post baccalaureate students enrolling in the certification program.
+This policy will be waived for post baccalaureate students enrolling in the certification program.
 However, it must be emphasized that post baccalaureate certification students will be required to document qualifying scores for the Praxis I, the Praxis II and (in some cases) the PLT before they will receive a Maine Department of Education teaching certificate.
 A Maine Department of Education Certificate is required by all University of Maine at Presque Isle College of Education teacher certification students prior to making application for a teaching certificate in most of the Canadian provinces.